Jack King Award

 Application Guidelines

-Applications should focus on artistic development—an apprenticeship, a period of creative exploration, an acquisition of new skills—rather than on project completion, and do not need to follow any set structure.
-Designers at any stage in their career or in transition to parallel or related disciplines are encouraged to apply.
-However, designers must have a minimum of 4 years of professional design experience.
+Applications should focus on artistic development – a period of creative exploration, an acquisition of new skills, or an apprenticeship – rather than on project completion, and do not need to follow any set structure.
+Designers of any age and at any stage in their career or in transition to another discipline are encouraged to apply.
+Designers must be a Full, Associate or Emeritus member of ADC and have a minimum of 4 years of professional design experience.

-- A letter outlining the creative goals and designated period of activity.
+- A letter outlining the creative goals and designated period of creative exploration.

 - A CV and 250 word bio.